CiscoZeroDay/root_or_nothing/writeup.md

 ----------------------------------------------------------------------

 ## Get The image from Docker
-The challenge image is available both on Docker Hub and on my GitHub.
+The challenge image is available on Docker Hub:
 Here are the links:

 - Dockerhub : https://hub.docker.com/repositories/razafindraibe
-- Github :httpdsdsdd...

 **Download the Docker image from Docker Hub**